Qualitative software engineering research -- reflections and guidelines: Background

+There is a momentum in behavioral software engineering research, and methodological papers are delineating the discipline to grow sound and robust.
+The importance of considering not only technical aspects but the whole socio-technical system in which any piece of software will be situated has also received increasing attention, as evidenced for example by Storey et al.~\cite{storey2020who}.
+We are focusing here on our joint efforts in that we aimed to develop and offer three methodological papers to delineate the discipline.
+The readers will appreciate extensive references to works of others in the papers mentioned in this section.

-Lenberg, Feldt, and Wallgren have defined the research area of Behavioral Software Engineering (BSE) as the study of cognitive, behavioral and social aspects of software engineering performed by individuals, groups or organizations~\cite{lenberg2014towards}.
-A BSE literature review~\cite{lenberg2015behavioral} indicated that the human aspect of software engineering is a growing area of research that has been recognized as important.
-However, the review also showed that there are knowledge gaps and that earlier research has been focused on a few concepts, which have been applied to a limited number of software engineering areas, and, also, that the BSE research, so far, rarely has been conducted in collaboration by researchers from both software engineering and social science.
+A systematic literature review by Lenberg et al.~\cite{lenberg2015behavioral} indicated that the human aspect of software engineering is an important and growing area of research.
+However, the review also showed that there are knowledge gaps and that earlier research has been focused on a few concepts, which have been applied to a limited number of software engineering areas.
+Furthermore, this earlier research has rarely been conducted in collaboration by researchers from both software engineering and social science.

+Graziotin et al., \cite{graziotin2015}, meanwhile, offered a broader view of human aspects in software engineering research with a psychological perspective.
+The work offered concrete steps in selecting theoretical frameworks and psychometrically validated measurement instruments from psychology.
+Graziotin et al. called the field ``psychoempirical software engineering'' but later agreed with Lenberg et al. to unify the vision under ``behavioral software engineering''.

+Hence, the second joint effort was born on quantitative behavioral software engineering.
+Graziotin et al.~\cite{graziotin2022psychometrics} performed an extensive survey of psychometric theory, framed by established standards, to develop and package introductory guidelines for software engineering researchers.
+The guidelines enable the adoption of existing valid and reliable instruments as well as developing new ones ``by the book''.
+The topics that we have touched upon are operationalizing psychological constructs, item pooling, item review, pilot testing, item analysis, factor analysis, statistical property of items, reliability, validity, and fairness in testing and test bias.

+Gren~\cite{gren2018} offered a psychological test theory lens for characterizing validity and reliability in behavioral software engineering research, and he joined the present endeavor, continuing our shared efforts to establish the discipline.